microsoft/typespec/docs/extending-typespec/basics.md

 ## What you'll need before you start

-You'll need to have both Node and npm installed on your system.
+You'll need to have both Node and npm installed.
 If you're planning to develop multiple libraries simultaneously, it's recommended to set up a monorepo to simplify the development process.
 TypeSpec itself uses [pnpm](https://pnpm.io/).

 ## Setting up with templates